Vicalf/chess_rep_project_mh_vvk/README.md

      ```
    - Mention Jupyter notebooks (if applicable):
      Open `notebooks/reproduce_results.ipynb` to execute the analysis step-by-step.

-4. **Automation (Bonus)**
-   - Explain the included GitHub Action that produces or analyzes data automatically.

 ### Encountered Issues and Improvements
 - Report any challenges, errors, or deviations from the original study.